-The Group is continuing to asset the impact of these and other changes on the Group financial statements.
+The Group is continuing to asses the impact of these and other changes on the Group financial statements.

 IFRS 16 Leases: The IASB issued IFRS 16 Leases (IFRS 16), which requires lessees to recognise assets and liabilities for most leases.
 For lessors, there is little change to the existing accounting in IAS 17 Leases.
 The Group will perform a detailed assessment in the future to determine the extent.
 The new standard will be effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted, provided the new revenue standard, IFRS 15 Revenue from Contracts with Customers, has been applied, or is applied at the same date as IFRS 16.
+The Group is in the process of assessing implications of IFRS 16.